onitu/onitu/docs/drivers.rst

 .. note::
   During their startup, the drivers should look for new files or updates on their remote file system.
 They should also listen to changes during their lifetime.
 The mechanism used to do that is specific to each driver, and can't be abstracted by the :class:`.Plug`.

+Each driver must have a manifest_ describing its purpose and its options.

 Onitu provide a set of :ref:`functional tests <tests>` that you can use to see if your driver respond to every exigence.

 .. _handlers: